-|iOS – the old hilltop town|
+|iOS – the old hilltop town

 It’s exactly two months since I left home and I am sorry for the lack of input over the past few weeks.
 After our visit to the UK we took ourselves off to travel round Greece for a month (it was our 40th wedding anniversary – I really don’t know where all those years have gone?) – Crete, Ios, Sifnos, Syros and Athens (all wonderful!) – and are finally home to a damp, chilly and wintery Mullumbimby evening.

-To sum up the food in Greece – mostly wonderful – fresh, flavoursome, local varieties and produce, mostly sold bare weight – because the locals demand fresh food for at least one meal per day.
-The tomatoes and bread were worth the price of the ticket alone.
+To sum up the food in Greece – mostly wonderful – fresh, flavoursome, local varieties and produce, usually sold bare weight – because the locals demand fresh food for at least one meal per day.
+The tomatoes and bread were worth the price of the air ticket alone.
 There was fresh food everywhere.
-That doesn’t mean to stay there are not a lot of unhealthy looking people – the standard Greek breakfast is 3 pieces of cake, 3 ‘frappe’s'(iced coffee) and three fags (smoking is a national pastime!)
+That doesn’t mean to stay there are not a lot of unhealthy looking locals – the standard Greek breakfast is 3 pieces of cake, 3 ‘frappe’s'(iced coffee) and three fags (smoking is a national pastime!)

 Fresh is best – local produce on Ios